zbalkan/wazuhevtx/README.md

 ## Caveats

+### Windows-only

+Due to Windows API dependencies of `win32evtlog`, the script works on Windows systems only.
+If you try on a Linux or Mac environment, you will get "This script is intended to be run on Windows." message, and the script will exit with error code 1.

 ### Workaround for testing

 In order to be able to test with logtest, you need a workaround as we are sending JSON logs, not `event_channel` format.